 - Adaptation Dye-Job: Gotouge isnt consistent with giving Kanao the color gradient effect, as she has sometimes been drawn with pink hair tips, but she has also been drawn with just full black hair as well.
 The anime followed on giving her full black hair.

-- Animal Motif: Butterflies like her mentor, Shinobu.
-She is noted for her extraordinary eyesight, which is similar to butterflies having pronounced color vision.
-Using Equinoctial Vermilion Eye makes her look even more insect-like.
+- Animal Motifs: Butterflies like her mentor, Shinobu, though she uses the Flower Breathing instead of the Insect Breathing.
+She wears a butterfly-shaped hairclip, is sometimes seen with butterflies surrounding her, and is noted for her extraordinary eyesight, which is similar to butterflies having pronounced color vision.
+Using the Flower Breathing's final form, Equinoctial Vermillion Eye, makes her look even more insect-like.

 - Because You Were Nice to Me: The reason she starts liking Tanjiro, as he effortlessly broke through the conditioning she had set with the coin flipping she uses to communicate by making her realize that she can just flip the coin to get the answers she wants, and it doesn't have to be a single coin flip, stating that he'll flip the coin as many times as necessary just to talk to her.

 - Broken Ace: Kanao was the strongest out of her batch in the Final Selection, being a tsuguko, but because of her Dark and Troubled Past she has difficulty functioning without being told what to do.
 It isn't until she befriends Tanjiro that she starts breaking out of her chains.